ETCBC/bhsa/docs/_features/hebrew/2017/0_home.md

 This is the key to the meaning of the features of the [BHSA dataset]({{site.repo}}).

-We organize the features in several groups, roughly analagous to the [types of objects](otype) we have:
+We organize the features in several groups, roughly analogous to the [types of objects](otype) we have: